 The Legislature

 According to Article 65(1) of the Constitution, all legislative powers of the Republic are vested in Parliament called the Jatiya Sangsad comprising three hundred members directly elected from territorial constituencies.
-In addition, there are thirty reserved seats for women who are elected by an electoral college of the elected members.
+In addition, there are 50 (Fifty) reserved seats for women who are electoral college of the elected members.
 The Jatiya Sangsad has a tenure of five years and has to sit every two months.
 An elaborate committee system has been developed and bills introduced in parliament are referred to the committees for scrutiny.
 Contrary to the earlier practice, the concerned Minister is no longer the head of the committee, rather a Member of the Parliament heads a committee.

 The Prime Minister’s question hour has been introduced which is televised live and the entire proceedings of the Parliament are directly relayed to provide the people an opportunity to form their own opinion without depending on any intermediary.
 The Prime Minister also appears before radio and television to answer questions from audiences and viewers on a wide range of subjects and on issues agitating the minds of the people.
 An institute of Parliamentary Practice has been set up to provide assistance to Members of Parliament in the discharge of their duties and responsibilities.